-FIGURE 3.10: On the left, a "blob" in two dimensions.
+FIGURE 3.8: On the left, a "blob" in two dimensions.
 This is a set of data points that lie somewhat clustered around a single center, given by the mean.
-I have plotted the mean of these data points with a '+'.
-On the right, a data set that is best thought of as a collection of five blobs.
-I have plotted the mean of each with a '+'.
-We could compute the mean and covariance of this data, but it would be less revealing than the mean and covariance of a single blob.
-In chapter 12.5, I will describe automatic methods to describe this dataset as a series of blobs.
+I have plotted the mean of these data points with a hollow square (it's easier to see when there is a lot of data).
+To translate the blob to the origin, we just subtract the mean from each datapoint, yielding the blob on the right.